DuraMAT/pvpro/README.md

 <img src="https://github.com/DuraMAT/pvpro/blob/master/doc_img/pvpro_logo_slogan.gif?raw=true" width="800"/>
 <img src="https://github.com/DuraMAT/pvpro/blob/master/doc_img/pvpro_overview_new.png?raw=true" width="800"/>

 In a typical photovoltaic (PV) system, more information is stored than just the DC or AC power.
-When a dataset contains the DC voltage, DC current, module temperature and plane-of-array irradiance, we can fit a single-diode model and extract many parameters as a function of time.
-These parameters include series resistance, shunt resistance, reference photocurrent, and more.
+When a dataset contains the DC voltage, DC current, module temperature and plane-of-array irradiance, we can fit and reconstruct a precise physical model of the PV system.
+This model serves to:

-This package, PV-Pro, automates the analysis of PV production data to extract the rate of change of these parameters.
+ - Identify the degradation trend and rate of key PV parameters
+ - Perform irradiance-to-power conversion for accurate power prediction

 **The package is still under active development.
-If there is any problem, please feel free to contact us!**
+If there is any problem, please feel free to [contact us](mailto:baojieli@lbl.gov)!**

 # Publications
 Details of PV-Pro are provided in the following publications.
 If you use PV-Pro in a published work, please also cite: